-Score 3 Credited Course(s) INTRO ENGLISH, RHETORIC & COMPOSITION I Single Course Credit Placed Course(s) RHETORIC & COMPOSITION II Score 4 Credited Course(s) INTRO ENGLISH, RHETORIC & COMPOSITION I Single Course Credit Placed Course(s) RHETORIC & COMPOSITION II Score 5 Credited Course(s) INTRO ENGLISH, RHETORIC & COMPOSITION I Single Course Credit Placed Course(s) RHETORIC & COMPOSITION II
+Score Credited Course(s) Placed Course(s) 3 INTRO ENGLISH, RHETORIC & COMPOSITION I Single Course Credit RHETORIC & COMPOSITION II Score Credited Course(s) Placed Course(s) 4 INTRO ENGLISH, RHETORIC & COMPOSITION I Single Course Credit RHETORIC & COMPOSITION II Score Credited Course(s) Placed Course(s) 5 INTRO ENGLISH, RHETORIC & COMPOSITION I Single Course Credit RHETORIC & COMPOSITION II

 Two introductory courses, non-tiered.
-In a two introductory courses, non-tiered policy a student must complete (or earn AP credit for) both introductory courses to enter the higher-level course(s).
+In a two introductory courses, non-tiered policy a student must complete (or earn AP credit for) both introductory courses to enter the higherlevel course(s).
 In this type of policy, a student earns credit for both introductory courses with a qualifying AP score.
 Both courses must be selected from the drop-down menu in the Credited Courses(s) column for each AP score that qualifies a student to enter the higher-level course(s) through AP credit for both introductory courses.
 The higher-level courses are selected from the Placed Course(s) dropdown menu in each row corresponding to a qualifying AP score.
 The example below shows that a student must complete Intro English and Rhetoric & Composition I, or have an AP score of 4 or 5, to enter Rhetoric & Composition II.
-Note that the No Credit option is selected from the Credited Course(s) dropdown menu in that row is deactivated since there are no placed courses associated with an AP score of 3.
+Note that the No Credit option is selected from the Credited Course(s) dropdown menu in the row corresponding to an AP score of 3 to indicate that no credit is given for an AP score of 3.
+Also note that the Placed Course(s) dropdown menu in that row is deactivated since there are no placed courses associated with an AP score of 3.